 Senescence-related biomarkers and signaling pathways in blood, cells and tissues of PDAC models

 This subproject is dedicated to the analysis of mechanisms and consequences of senescence in the context of PDAC and fibrosis.
-Therefore, an animal model of accelerated ageing, the UCP2-/- mouse, will be employed to study progression of orthotopically transplanted syngeneic tumors, and data will be compared to wild-type mice with the same genetic background, and sham-transplanted mice.
+Therefore, an animal model of accelerated ageing, the UCP2-/- mouse, was employed to study progression of orthotopically transplanted syngeneic tumors, and data were compared to wild-type (WT) mice with the same genetic background, and sham-transplanted mice.
 These experiments are based on the hypothesis that cellular senescence plays a double-edged and context-dependent role in PDAC progression.
 While induction of cancer cell senescence may limit tumor progression, aging of the immune system and the host tissue is likely to display the opposite effect.
 Furthermore, senescence of pancreatic stellate cells (PSC), the main source of extracellular matrix proteins in the pancreas, may modulate the PDAC-typical desmoplastic reaction.